Quantitative coarse-graining of Markov chains: Conclusion and discussion

 \textbf{Comparison to diffusion processes. } As discussed in the introduction, effective dynamics have been studied for diffusion processes.
 In this setting with affine $\xi$ and identity diffusion, where the coarse-grained and effective dynamics $\cg_t,\eff_t$ solve Fokker-Planck equations, the quantitative estimates are of the type (see~\cite[Theorem 2.15]{DLPSS18} for details)

 Note that these estimates hold for $t>0$ and have better scaling in terms of the log-Sobolev constant.
 This is due to the fact that in the diffusion setting, the log-Sobolev inequality implies the Talagrand inequality which can be used to considerably improve the quantitative bounds.
-This also leads to a linear scaling in $\e$ in the presence of scale-separation~\cite[Section 3.2]{HartmannNeureitherSharma20} (as opposed to sub-linear scaling in Theorem~\ref{thm:eps-est-positive-init}).
+This also leads to a linear scaling in $\e$ in the presence of scale-separation~\cite[Section 3.2]{HartmannNeureitherSharma20} (similar to linear scaling for well-prepared intial datum in Theorem~\ref{thm:eps-est-positive-init}).
 However the Talagrand inequality fails in the setting of Markov jump processes (see~\cite[Lemma 8.1.7]{hilder17} for a detailed discussion) and therefore the techniques used in this work differ from the diffusion setting.
 Another crucial difference is that, while the effective dynamics converges to the averaged dynamics in fair generality for jump processes (recall Theorem~\ref{prop:eff-to-aver-eps}), so far similar results for diffusions only hold in the restrictive setting of linear diffusions where the explicit solution for the effective dynamics is known~\cite[Section 3.3]{HartmannNeureitherSharma20}.

 \textbf{Issues with relative entropy. } Recall that one of the main difficulties in proving an error estimate is to bound $g_t$ (see \eqref{def:C_t}) sufficiently well.
 In the general case without explicit scale separation we provide such a bound in Lemma \ref{lem:bound-g}.
 However, in the $\varepsilon$-dependent case we can only obtain a bound after assuming that the initial data is positive (see \ref{ass-quantres1}).
 It is useful to point out that similar issues have also appeared in the construction of the FIR inequality on discrete state spaces in \cite[Proposition 2.11]{HilderPeletierSharmaTse20}.
 In fact, it turns out that the classical FIR inequality using the standard Fisher information \eqref{def:FI} fails in the discrete setting if the assumption of positive initial data is dropped.
 Although, as outlined in Remark \ref{rem:difficulty-eps}, we expect that error estimates can also be obtained without the restriction to positive initial data and that this assumption is only necessary for technical reasons.
 However, this comparison indicates that there might be an underlying common problem with using relative entropy and the classical Fisher information in the discrete setting since this leads to a logarithmic structure, which cannot be removed as in the continuous setting due to the lack of a chain rule.
 This logarithmic structure naturally creates issues when the measures tend to zero somewhere in the domain.